 Step 3: Print out the lettering template (use my file here or create your own).
 Center the print out on the wood and trace the letters using a ballpoint pen with heavy pressure.

 Step 4: Paint on and inside the indent left behind by the pen.
 I used white acrylic craft paint with a small brush.
 Go slow.

 Step 5: Create a shadow with a darker color paint adding a line down and to the right of each letter.

 At this point I hung it on the door and decided I definitely needed to paint the frame.

 Step 6: Mask off the sign portion and paint the frame.
-Sand to distress then apply stain to enhance the distressing.
-Seal everything with exterior use clear poly.
+Then sand to distress then apply stain to enhance the distressing.
+Finally seal everything with exterior use clear poly.

 A few more handpainted sign ideas I’ve shared over the years: